PrinciplesDotDev/principles/treat-things-like-cattle-not-pets.md

 ## How

-* Use containers to create self-contained builds that can be deployed.
+* Use containers to create self-contained applications that can be deployed.
+* Avoid creating things that aren't automated.

 ## Content